CROPS

 Click to hear Green Acres.

-In addition to our registered British White Cattle we farm mostly irrigated land where our main crops are corn, soy beans and alfalfa.
+In addition to our registered British White Cattle we farm mostly irrigated land where our main crops are corn and soy beans.

 We will be adding more later.
 For now you can see one of our corn fields in the background of the picture below.
 This was a pen of steers we were feeding out on our home grown feed.
 Click on the picture to see a larger version.